-The Legal Studies/Paralegal Post-Baccalaureate program will prepare you for highly responsible entry-level paralegal positions.
+The Legal Studies/Paralegal Post-Baccalaureate program will prepare you for highly responsible entry-level paralegal and other legal positions.
 This one-year technical diploma will provide you with basic competencies that include:

 - Critical thinking

 - Oral, written, and verbal and non-verbal communication skills

 The subjects you will cover in the core coursework include:

 - Substantive and procedural law